raboley/azure-developer-certification-notes/docs/create_serverless_applications.md

 When using this publish any functions already present are stopped and deleted before the new version is deployed.

-* implement input and output bindings for a function
+### implement input and output bindings for a function
-* implement function triggers by using data operations, timers, and webhooks
+### implement function triggers by using data operations, timers, and webhooks

+#### Webhook

+Creating a webhook trigger is pretty simple.
+Just start with an http trigger, and then on the source of the webhook add a webhook based on the event you want to cause a trigger.
+After that you can paste in the function url as the place that webhook should send data, and even add a function level secret to the webhook if you want.

-* implement Azure Durable Functions
+### implement Azure Durable Functions